danitheturtle/rawb-tv-sneks/README.md

 _____
 #### Running Locally
-This should be fairly straightforward.
 You'll need yarn 3.

-Next, duplicate `/env/.env` into files called `.env.development` and `.env.production`, letting you change version settings.
-By default, the dockerfile is set up for a production build on port 80.
-You'll have to edit all the ports in the `.env.production` file to `80` as well.
+Duplicate `/env/.env` into files called `.env.development` and `.env.production`, letting you change version settings.
+By default, the dockerfile and prod server version are setup to use port `8080`, so edit that value into the `.env.production` file.

 Then from the project root:
 ```